mmiv-center/FionaDocs/docs/source/EndUser/export-image-data.rst

 Data in the research PACS is secured by generic procedures during data import that delete or rewrite some DICOM tags, changes dates and replaces unique identifiers.
 A documentation of this process is available on the GitHub repository of the projects for removal of DICOM meta-tags: |github-dicomanonymizer_link| (|github-dicomanonymizer_url|), and for the removal of burned in image information: |github-rewritepixel_link| (|github-rewritepixel_url|).

 Data stored in the research PACS is therefore in general suited for data sharing IF pseudonymized data is allowed.
-In order to support users with the task of data pseudonymization the research information system provides the “Review” web application that lists all existing DICOM tags in a research project (`<https://fiona.ihelse.net>`_).
+In order to support users with the task of data pseudonymization the research information system provides the “Review” web application that lists all existing DICOM tags in a research project (|fiona_url|).

 .. note::